shahidzk1/shahidzk1/README.md

 - I am learning cloud architecture and machine learning deployment on a large scale.
 - I am interested in the use of AI in day-to-day life
 - You can contact me at shahidzafarkhan@gmail.com or shahid.khan@unige.cern

+- #### Current code
+- This code contains a class to optimize the hyperparameters of various machine learning algorithms such as transformers, CNNs, MLPs and XGBoost